GeovanGenolos/Encrypt_Decrypt_Code/README.md

 **Usage**

--Run the script enc.py.
+- Run the script enc.py.

--Enter the text you wish to encrypt in the provided input field.
+- Enter the text you wish to encrypt in the provided input field.

--Click the "Encrypt" button to generate the encrypted text.
+- Click the "Encrypt" button to generate the encrypted text.